camleng/cm-bot/README.md

 #### Python 3.6

 This code requires Python 3.6.
-Get the dev version [here](https://www.python.org/downloads/) (currently on `3.6.0b4`).
+Get it [here](https://www.python.org/downloads/).
 Make sure to add Python to your PATH.

 <br>